 As a private Company, having listed bonds and not listed equity, the Company has not been bound to report on the Combined Code of Corporate Governance (the 'Code') at any time during the period under review.
-It is, however, required by Standard Condition 44.12 of its licence, to include a corporate governance statement in its regulatory accounts that has the coverage and content of the corporate governance statement that a quoted company is required to prepare under the Combined Code on Corporate Governance issued under the Financial Services Authority's Listing Rules and interpretations on corporate governance.
+It is, however, required by Standard Condition 44.12 of its licence, to include a corporate governance statement in its regulatory financial statements that has the coverage and content of the corporate governance statement that a quoted company is required to prepare under the Combined Code on Corporate Governance issued under the Financial Services Authority's Listing Rules and interpretations on corporate governance.
+In the interests of transparency for our stakeholders, the Board has decided to include this same statement in our statutory financial statements, in addition to our regulatory financial statements.